 The Volume of the Ark

-The ark was 300 cubits long, 50 cubits wide, and 30 cubits high, which translates (using a long cubit) to about 510 feet by 85 feet by 51 feet.11 With three decks, it had the volume capacity equivalent to about 450 semi-truck trailers, far too large to save some animals from the region and eight people from a local flood, but necessary to save the approximately 6,700 land animals and birds that God brought to the ark, plus have room for the required foodstuffs for the people and animals.12
+The ark was 300 cubits long, 50 cubits wide, and 30 cubits high, which translates (using a royal cubit) to about 510 feet by 85 feet by 51 feet.11 With three decks, it had the volume capacity equivalent to about 450 semi-truck trailers, far too large to save some animals from the region and eight people from a local flood, but necessary to save the approximately 6,700 land animals and birds that God brought to the ark, plus have room for the required foodstuffs for the people and animals.12

 The Landing of the Ark